 Selection is on the basis of the information provided on your UCAS form, which is considered by a member of administrative staff from the Admissions and Access Service and, if appropriate, the Selector from the School.
 Decisions are made on an ongoing basis and will be notified to you via UCAS.

-Applicants for the BSc Honours in Economics and Accounting must be able to satisfy the University's General Entrance Requirement.
-All applicants must have GCSE Mathematics grade B. Offers are normally made in terms of grades rather than UCAS Tariff points.
+Applicants for the BSc Honours in Economics and Accounting must be able to satisfy the University's General Entrance Requirement and in addition all applicants must have GCSE Mathematics at grade B/6 or above.
+Offers are made in terms of grades rather than UCAS Tariff points.

-There is a high demand for places on this course and past performance at GCSE/AS level is taken into account therefore when deciding to make conditional offers.
-Whilst the GCSE/AS threshold will vary from year to year, as a general guide, offers are normally made to applicants who have achieved 4As and 2Bs at GCSE.
+Past performance at GCSE level is taken into account when deciding to make conditional offers.
+The GCSE threshold will vary from year to year, but as a general guide, offers are normally made to applicants who have achieved four A/7 grades plus two B/6 grades at GCSE.
 The final threshold is not usually determined until late in the admissions cycle, so there may be a delay in processing applicants who do not meet the initial requirements.
-For last year’s entry, the final threshold was an average of 1A and 5Bs at GCSE.
-Where applicants do not cash-in AS-level examination results at the end of year 13 (year 12 in England and Wales), it is helpful if the equivalent grades are given either in the personal statement or academic reference, as this will help to speed up the decision-making process.

 In addition to the academic requirements above, the information provided in the personal statement section and the academic reference together with predicted grades are noted, but these are not the final deciding factors as to whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.